-After admiring this work, we go up “Avenue de Genève”, and continue on “Rue du Casino” to get to the Casino.
+After admiring this work, we went up “Avenue de Genève” and continued on “Rue du Casino” to get to the Casino.

 The Grand Cercle Casino

-From the 18th century, the city wanted to create a meeting place for foreign guests.
-In 1824, they created the “Société du Cercle”.
-It will then lease the castle of the Marquis d’Aix (the current city hall) to make entertainment rooms and use the Diana Temple as a theater.
-At the term of the lease, the construction of a new building that will house the casino is decided.
-The inauguration of the casino took place in July 1850.
-Until 1906, the building will be constantly enlarged and embellished.
+From the 18th Century, the city wanted to create a meeting place for foreign guests.
+In 1824, they created the “Société du Cercle.”
+It then leased the castle of the Marquis d’Aix (the current city hall) to make entertainment rooms and used the Diana Temple as a theater.
+At the term of the lease, the construction of a new building for the casino was decided.
+Its inauguration took place in July 1850.
+Until 1906, the building was constantly enlarged and embellished.

 You absolutely have to take the time to enter and visit this magnificent building.
 The restoration done in 1980 has returned it to its former glory, and it’s a real throwback to the past as soon as you walk through the doors.

-Our visit is coming to an end.
-We return to the Diana Temple square, taking the pedestrian part of Avenue de Genève.
+Our visit was coming to an end.
+We returned to the Diana Temple square, taking the pedestrian part of Avenue de Genève.

-A very pleasant place to enjoy an ice cream or, and I recommend it, brunch at “La Balançoire by La Bicyclette Rose”.
-Best brunch I have ever had, served with a smile.
+A charming place to enjoy an ice cream or, and I recommend it, brunch at “La Balançoire by La Bicyclette Rose.”
+The best brunch I have ever had is served here with a smile.

 It’s the end of the visit.
 There are, however, so many magnificent buildings that we did not see and details in the architecture that confirms the luxury in which the city has grown.
 And it’s a feast for the eyes.

 A city whose architecture and beauty speak for themselves.
 Aix-les-Bains is an ideal touristic city, and the numerous activities prove it.
-After this visit which taught us a lot, we are now going to enjoy nature and the surrounding lake.
-As a fan of outdoor activities, I am spoiled for choice.
-But I think I’ll start with an ice cream on the lake’s shores. 😊
+After this visit, which taught us a lot, we enjoyed nature and the surrounding lake.
+As a fan of outdoor activities, I was spoiled for choice.
+But I started with ice cream on the lake’s shores. 😊